Zoetrope Workshop

 The aim of the workshop is to develop your own creativity, share your experiences with other participants and work together as a team to develop and present a final audiovisual presentation.

-What do we do in the Zoetrope workshop?
+What do we do in the zoetrope workshop?

-In the Zoetrope workshop we work with different animation techniques, such as cartoon, cut-out and object animation.
+In the zoetrope workshop we work with different animation techniques, such as cartoon, cut-out and object animation.

-Making-of film about the workshop
+Making-of film about the workshop (engl. subtitle)

-Take part or book a Zoetrope workshop in your city
+Take part or book a zoetrope workshop in your city

 Public presentation of the results